 As I mentioned, this is going to be a really long series, because we spoonies deserve a LOT of medals. 😁

-In honor of upcoming Lyme Awareness Month, I just wanted to share an old cartoon depicting the weirdest misdiagnosis I ever got.
+In honor of Lyme Awareness Month, I just wanted to share an old cartoon depicting the weirdest misdiagnosis I ever got.
 I was diagnosed with Lyme in 2014, but between 2008 and 2014 I got a lot of things like this:

 So, I didn’t go back to that doctor. 😁

 And here is an old cat cartoon.
 Sadly, veterinarians do have a much better understanding of Lyme and coinfections.
 This is a very big problem for humans, although cats may think it’s just fine.

 Here’s Part One of these Spoonie Awards and there will be more.
 I keep thinking of new ones every time someone says something ignorant or insensitive about chronic illness, so there will be, er, quite a few…